Dry

 healthcare professionals.
 Dr. Fox has

-experience and expertise in helping cancer patients while cooperating with their
+experience and expertise in helping cancer patients with oral problems, while

 Sjögren's syndrome is an autoimmune disorder whose symptoms include